majek/idea/site/2012-06-16-dissecting-ssl/main.md

 [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) .

 On a final note `challenge-data` length must be between 16 and 32 bytes long.
-In practice I've only seen lengths equal to 16 or 32.
+In real world I've only seen lengths equal to 16 or 32.

 Summary
 -------